Frequently Asked Questions

 How do investors get access?

 Investor access is by application.
-Submit your investor profile — stage focus, thesis, and cheque size — at pitchvault.ai/how-it-works-for-investors.
-Every applicant is reviewed manually by our team.
+Submit your investor profile — stage focus, sector thesis, and cheque size — at pitchvault.ai/how-it-works-for-investors.
+Every applicant is reviewed manually.
 We respond within 48 hours.

-Accreditation is a separate optional step.
-Some founders choose to restrict their deal flow visibility to verified accredited investors only.
-Submitting your accreditation certificate unlocks those exclusive deals.
-It does not affect access to standard deal flow or deep analysis.
+Accreditation is a separate step that unlocks exclusive deal flow.
+Some founders restrict visibility of their deal to verified accredited investors only.
+Submitting your accreditation certificate — reviewed against established qualified investor frameworks — unlocks those founder-restricted entries.
+It does not affect access to standard deal flow, deep analysis, or intro requests, which are available to all approved investors.

 How does PitchVault screen investors for accreditation?